aaron-loa/sfml_pathfinding/README.md

 # sfml_pathfinding
-Pathinfinding alghorithms and visualizations in SFML
+Pathfinding alghorithms and visualizations in SFML